srhall2314/LitigatorsAi/README.md

 ### Solution

-Citation Checker is a post-drafting review tool that:
+LitigatorsAI is a comprehensive legal document management system that:
+1. Enables AI-powered document creation and editing
+2. Manages legal documents and organizes them by case
-1. Extracts citations from legal documents (Word format)
+3. Extracts citations from legal documents (Word format)
-2. Validates citations through a sophisticated three-tier verification system
+4. Validates citations through a sophisticated three-tier verification system
-3. Flags suspicious citations with detailed analysis for lawyer review
+5. Flags suspicious citations with detailed analysis for lawyer review
-4. Provides comprehensive reports and structured data output
+6. Provides comprehensive reports and structured data output

 ### Positioning

-**The hallucination detector for legal AI.** Solves the core trust problem with AI-assisted legal drafting by providing systematic citation verification.
+**Legal document management with AI-powered citation validation.** A full-featured platform that combines document management, AI-assisted drafting, and systematic citation verification to solve the core trust problem with AI-assisted legal work.

 ---